astralfrontier/chaosfrontier-org-wiki/home.md

 * [Bookmarks](bookmarks) of random third-party links
 * [Characters](characters) that I've played or am playing
 * [Fiction](fiction) of all kinds
-* [Game Fodder](fodder) for any real-world or speculative stuff that can inspire gaming or fiction
 * [Games](games) for notes on specific games
 * [Pandora's Lair RPG Logs](logs)
 * [The Scrapbook](scrapbook) where semi-serious ideas are incubated